What is Epidermolysis Bullosa?

 Outlook

-The outlook for children with EB depends on the type and severity of their particular type of EB.
+The outlook for children with EB depends on the type and severity of their EB.
 Most children are able to attend school with appropriate adaptations.
 Those who have a mild form of EB may notice improvement with age.
 More serious forms of EB may result in a shortened lifespan.